XOPS

 Connect, configure, run.

-The four-step adoption motion
+The adoption motion

 Connect existing systems